silkroadnomad/deContact/README.md

 A peer-to-peer address book and protocol built on libp2p, Helia and OrbitDB

 ## Main Use Case
 1. My address book on my phone is outdated.
-We need a way to automatically update contact data as somebody is moving into a new city or country.
+I need a way to automatically update contact data as somebody is moving into a new city or country.
 2. I don't like to host my data on Google, Amazon or Facebook any longer.

 ## Use Cases